AWS · SOA-C02

 Earning the SOA-C02 also positions candidates well for advancement to Professional-level certifications, particularly the AWS Certified DevOps Engineer – Professional, which shares significant domain overlap with this exam.
 It can also serve as a stepping stone toward AWS Specialty certifications in Security, Advanced Networking, or Database.
 As AWS transitions this exam to the AWS Certified CloudOps Engineer – Associate, existing SOA-C02 holders should monitor AWS's recertification guidance, as the new credential is expected to reflect modern CloudOps and platform engineering practices.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 2141 questions.

 Explanation